100 Self-Care Ideas That Are Completely Free

 Self-Care Ideas For When You're Feeling Brave

-- Ask yourself what's really upsetting you right now or recently.
-Self-care isn't just about easing or deflecting from your worries and anxieties, it's also about getting to know them better so they're less suprising and upsetting.
-Then repeat numbers Affirmation and/or Forgive Yourself.
+- Ask yourself what's really upsetting you right now or has done recently.
+Self-care isn't just about easing or deflecting from your worries and anxieties, it's also about getting to know them better so they're less surprising and upsetting.

 - If you're feeling good about things, write about it.
 Whether it's a list of stuff you're proud of, or some future things you have to look forward to, keep this list or letter to yourself safe for a rainy day when you're feeling a little lower than usual.